 In conclusion, unless you’re really into a semi or a hollow to play jazz, folk or blue, et cetera, a solid body is a better choice for beginners.

-Till now, there have been two different basic kinds of pickups which are used popularly – Single Coil and Humbucker.
+Till now, there have been two different basic kinds of pickups that are used popularly – Single Coil and Humbucker.

-Single Coil Pickups give a bright, neat, clear and light sound while Humbucker offer heavier, darker and rounder sound.
+Single Coil Pickups give a bright, neat, clear, and light sound while Humbucker offers heavier, darker, and rounder sound.

-As a result, electric guitars with humbuckers tend to be played in rock or some heavy music while Single Coil is much popular with jazz, blue or country.
+As a result, electric guitars with humbuckers tend to be played in rock or some heavy music while Single Coil is much popular with jazz, blues, or country.

-Classic Stratocaster with Single Coil pickups is famous with its neat and clear ‘twang’ sound.
+Classic Stratocaster with Single Coil pickups is famous for its neat and clear ‘twang’ sound.

 You can be creative with pickups, replace or upgrade your pickups or even change the pickup combo.

-For instance, people often set up HSH pickup combo for sound versatility.
+For instance, people often set up an HSH pickup combo for sound versatility.

 However, you should ‘play’ with pickups after playing for a while.
 This time is to experience ultimate pickup setups from the manufacturer which are played for decades by many players.

-Solid wood which is one whole piece of wood is just used in make high end best electric guitars.
+Solid wood which is one whole piece of wood is just used to make the high-end best electric guitars.
 Normal guitars use laminate wood which is small pieces of wood glued together.

-And which types of laminate wood (mahogany, rosewood, maple, et cetera) used in low budget electric guitars don’t affect much the tone.
+And which types of laminate wood (mahogany, rosewood, maple, et cetera) used in low-budget electric guitars don’t affect the tone.

-The last thing is fret, frets affect you playability and rest assured that the manufacturer has already covered your fundamental needs of frets.
+The last thing is a fret, frets affect your playability, and rest assured that the manufacturer has already covered your fundamental needs of frets.

 Fixed Bridge or Floating Bridge

-With beginners, fixed bridge is recommended since it’s easier to tune and more stable while floating bridge with a whammy bar (tremolo) can be frustrating.
+With beginners, the fixed bridge is recommended since it’s easier to tune and more stable while a floating bridge with a whammy bar (tremolo) can be frustrating.

-Moreover, guitars with floating bridge tend to be more expensive.
+Moreover, guitars with floating bridges tend to be more expensive.

-It is a brand specializes in solid electric guitar for rock or metal.
+It is a brand that specializes in solid electric guitar for rock or metal.

-B. C Rich makes some cool guitar shapes such as mockingbird, warlock, warbeast, flying V and you can find these (maybe not flying V) with price from $300 – $500.
+B. C Rich makes some cool guitar shapes such as mockingbird, warlock, warbeast, flying V and you can find these (maybe not flying V) with prices from $300 – $500.